Become a health professions educator, scholar, and leader

 - Contribute to interprofessional education and practice leading to improved health outcomes

 Students pursuing the PhD in HPEd can choose from the following concentration tracks: Leadership and Administration, Interprofessional Education, Simulation, or a customized concentration of your own choosing.

-The PhD in Health Professions Education was approved by the Massachusetts Department of Higher Education on June 28, 2019.
-The PhD is pending approval from the New England Commission of Higher Education (NECHE).
-NECHE will review our PhD in Health Professions Education at its September 15, 2019 meeting.
+The PhD in Health Professions Education was approved by the Massachusetts Department of Higher Education in June 2019.
+The New England Commission of Higher Education (NECHE) approved the PhD in Health Professions Education at its September 2019 meeting.